amilemia/amilemia.dev-portfolio/README.md

 - Server returns field-level errors on 400 (mirrored in the UI)
 - Rate limiting (3 requests/minute per IP) using Upstash Redis

+### Services
+- New /services page with 3 packages (Portfolio MVP, Startup Site, Retainer)
+- Process and FAQ sections; CTAs deep-link to Contact with subject preset

 ### Analytics & Performance

 #### Vercel Web Analytics